oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Minter Functionality

-This feature define optional support for token minting and burning.
+This feature defines optional support for token minting and burning.
 Multiple options from the list can be selected at the same time.
 If none of the options are selected, the resulting FA2 contract will not provide mint/burn functionality.

 * `CAN_MINT` - contract can mint new tokens.
 * `CAN_BURN` - contract can burn tokens.
 * `CAN_FREEZE` - contract can be frozen.
-Once an FA2 contract is frozen, no new tokens can be minted or burned (however, existing tokens still can be transferred).
+Once an FA2 contract is frozen, no new tokens can be minted or burned.
+(However, existing tokens still can be transferred.)
   This option can be selected only if either `CAN_MINT` or `CAN_BURN` (or both) are selected.